warmlyyours/kri/content/post/Stupid-Simple-Tricks-to-Winterize-Kitchen-Pipes.md

 {{< break >}}

-Consider employing pipe-tracing heating cables to add an extra layer of security.
-These wires go around pipes, giving controlled heat to keep them from freezing.
+Consider employing heating tape to add an extra layer of security.
+These rolls of tape go around pipes, giving controlled heat to keep them from freezing.
 Easy to install, they offer a targeted solution to keep your lines warm.

 {{< break >}}